wonicom/Walking_Trail_app/README.md

 | `lon` | Longitude(WGS84) | `126.9780` |
 | `key` | Your registered API key | requested API key |

+# Documentation - API Docs

+## 1. Purpose of the App

+### Supporting Healthy Outdoor Activities

+ + Provides users with real-time air quality information around their current location and destination.
+ + Recommends walking routes with optimal air quality to ensure a safe and healthy outdoor experience.

+### Optimizing Exercise & Walking

+ + Suggests the best routes for walking, running, and other outdoor activities based on real-time air quality data.
+ + Encourages a healthier lifestyle by guiding users toward cleaner outdoor environments.

+## 2. Key Feature

+### Real-Time Air Quality Monitoring

+ + Uses Seoul's public data API to provide real-time air quality conditions for users' locations and selected routes.

+### Smart Route Recommendation

+ + Suggests optimal walking or running routes based on current air quality, fine dust levels, and user activity preferences(e,g.walking, jogging)
+ + Analyzes air quality data across multiple routes to identify the safest and cleanest path.

+### Air Quality Alerts

+ + Provides real-time notifications based on user-defined thresholds for air quality changes.
+ + Helps users make informed decisions about their outdoor activities by alerting them when conditions deteriorate.

+## 3. Additional Feature Suggestions

+### Air Quality Prediction

+ + Utilizes AI models to forecast air quality trends, allowing users to plan their outdoor activities in advance based on predicted conditions.

+### Community Feature

+ + Enables users to share experiences and reviews of specific routes.
+ + Leverages user feedback to suggest additional recommended routes based on collective experiences.

+### Environmental Comfort Index

+ + In addition to air quality, the app visualizes an environmental comfort index by considering factors such as green spaces, proximity to water bodies, and well-maintained surroundings.
+ + Helps users choose more comportable and pleasant routes for their outdoor activities.

 # Response

 ## Recommended API Response Example(JSON)